MicrosoftDocs/dataexplorer-docs/data-explorer/manage-cluster-choose-sku.md

 > [!NOTE]
 > For Azure Data Explorer cluster, compute cost is the most significant part of cluster cost as compared to storage and networking.

-### Optimize your cluster VM
+### Optimize your cluster compute SKU

-To optimize your cluster VM, [configure vertical scaling](manage-cluster-vertical-scaling.md#configure-vertical-scaling).
+To optimize your cluster compute SKU, [configure vertical scaling](manage-cluster-vertical-scaling.md#configure-vertical-scaling) and check [Azure Advisor recommendations](azure-advisor.md).

-With various VM SKU options to choose from, you can optimize costs for the performance and hot-cache requirements for your scenario.
+With various compute SKU options to choose from, you can optimize costs for the performance and hot-cache requirements for your scenario.
 * If you need the most optimal performance for a high query volume, the ideal SKU should be compute-optimized.
 * If you need to query large volumes of data with relatively lower query load, the storage-optimized SKU can help reduce costs and still provide excellent performance.

 Because the number of instances per cluster for the small SKUs is limited, it's preferable to use larger VMs that have greater RAM.
 More RAM is needed for some query types that put more demand on the RAM resource, such as queries that use `joins`.
 Therefore, when you're considering scaling options, we recommend that you scale up to a larger SKU rather than scale out by adding more instances.

-## VM options
+## Compute SKU options

 The technical specifications for the Azure Data Explorer cluster VMs are described in the following table: